Henry Eppes: Career

 Eppes' legislation supported the rights of African Americans.
 In March 1869, he proposed legislation for equal access to public conveyances; however, his bill did not pass.
-In 1870, Eppes supported the successful militia bill to stop the Ku Klux Klan violence against African Americans.
-In 1887, he unsuccessfully proposed legislation for the establishment of a statewide normal and collegiate institution for African American students.
+In August 1868, Eppes supported a bill authorizing the creation of a state militia, arguing such a force could help curtail political violence.
+In February 1871 he opposed legislation redrawing the Nash–Edgecombe county line.